Your experience in detail.

 Dublin: legendary hospitality.

-Céad Míle Fáilte – a hundred thousand welcomes.
-You will hear this traditional greeting after your individual arrival at Dublin Airport and transfer to your hotel, "The Shelbourne".
-The hospitality of the Irish is as legendary as their island.
-The elegant 5-star hotel in the heart of Dublin welcomes you with its unique view of St. Stephen’s Green, probably the most beautiful park in the Irish capital.
+“Céad Míle Fáilte” – a hundred thousand welcomes!
+You will hear this warm greeting upon your individual arrival at Dublin Airport and transfer to the hotel, “The Shelbourne”.
+This elegant five-star hotel in central Dublin welcomes you with breathtaking views over St. Stephen’s Green, arguably the city’s most beautiful park.

 Day 2